 Let’s start with the most obvious and serious reason: It’s against the law to send people emails who didn’t give you consent!

-Under GDPR and the can-spam act, you must have explicit consent from your contacts to send them emails.
-It is a very clear law.
-And you will pay penalties for sending unsolicited emails, or even worse, some country’s anti-spam laws include jail time.
+Under GDPR, you must have explicit consent from your contacts to send them emails.
+It is a very clear law, and you will pay penalties for sending unsolicited emails, or even worse, some country’s anti-spam laws include jail time.
 Keep in mind, if your purchased email list includes people from other countries outside of your own, you’re subject to those laws.

 Reputable email marketing tools will not tolerate users who buy email lists.
-Firstly, providers like MailerLite forbid list buying and consider it a violation of the service agreement.
+Providers like MailerLite forbid list buying and consider it a violation of the service agreement.

-Secondly, the deliverability quality of your email marketing tools is tied to the quality of its users.
-Because users share IP addresses, one person’s mistake of using a bad list can hurt deliverability for the other users.
+This is because the deliverability quality of email marketing tools is tied to the quality of its users.
+As users share IP addresses, one person’s mistake of using a bad list can hurt deliverability for the other users.
 If emails are ending up in the spam folder or ISPs like Gmail and Yahoo are flagging your emails, the entire group of users will suffer the consequences.
 What’s more, the creators of these tools don’t want to be encouraging or be involved in illegal marketing tactics.

 To ensure people are following the rules, email tools will monitor user behavior, assess the quality of your email addresses and track the recipient engagement.
 If you use a bought list, your email service will find out eventually and you’ll be blocked from using the service.

 When you send emails to people that didn’t give you permission, it’s spam.
 You might believe that your content is valuable or even relevant, but the truth is that people won’t recognize your sender name and will move your email to the spam folder.
-The best way to avoid spam filters is to only send emails that people permitted you to use.
+The best way to avoid spam filters is to only send emails to people that permitted you to do so.

 The last thing you want is to be perceived as a spammer!
 Do you want potential customers to find bad reviews from angry people who received unsolicited emails from you?
 It’s not a good look!

 Sending a campaign to a newly purchased email list will completely ruin the benchmarks you’ve already set to measure success.
-Open and click-through rates for an unsolicited email will be far lower than your usual campaign.
+Click-through and open rates for an unsolicited email will be far lower than your usual campaign.